crf8472/libarcstk/DESIGN.md

   If you absolutely must provide a symbol in a header that is not considered part of the public API enclose it in the namespace ``arcstk::details``.
   Of course forward declared implementation pointers are ok.
-- Non-public files (such as .tpp files with template implementations) reside in a directory ``details`` within the top-level include directory.
 - If it is not part of the public API but needs to be tested, move it to a separate header in the source directory and include that by the test class.
-  Prefix the header filename with the name of the doxygen module the header contributes to followed by an underscore ``_``.
+- Consider to reuse the filename of the public header and append ``_details`` to its basename to make clear which source file depends on that header's contents.

 ## Dependencies